BLACK FRIDAY SALE IS ON! 30% OFF SELECT AIR & HOUSEHOLD WITH CODE: BFCM30 | SHOP NOW

 For a domestic washing machine, at least once a month should do the trick, or whenever there are traces of that mildew smell.
 Check if its door gaskets are clean, as they tend to be overlooked while harboring smelly mildew.

 If your towels smell after washing, it might be that you aren’t drying them properly or aren’t washing them with the right detergents.
+Discover the best laundry detergent without chemicals to ensure you’re using the right detergent.
 The tips highlighted here should help you fix that issue.
 If all else fails, you might consider getting different types of towels.

 EnviroKlenz® Medical Disclaimer: